 On a credit card that offers reward points, you can earn points for your everyday spending.
 These points can be redeemed for a range of goods and services, such as shopping vouchers and flights.
 They can also be used for discounts on fuel, family days out, restaurants and hotel rooms.

-While reward points can be a smart way to benefit from your normal spending, it’s important to always spend within your means.
+While reward points can be a smart way to benefit from your normal spending, it’s important to always spend within your means and understand exactly how the reward program works.

 As they offer such rewards, these kinds of credit cards may have higher fees and potentially a higher interest rate.
 So before taking a reward credit card you want to be confident you’ll be able to repay your balance in full each month and also can afford to pay the annual fee.
 If not, you may end up paying more in interest and fees than you earn in rewards.